Sarah Law: International career

 Law first played for Scotland 7s in June 2012.
 Her international 15-a-side debut took place in the England v Scotland match of 2013 in Esher against England in the Women's Six Nations opener and she scored her first points, a conversion, against Sweden in the eleven-try FIRA victory in Madrid in April 2013.
-She has played scrum half for most of her career.
-Since September 2019, she plays stand-off.
+She played scrum half for the early part of her career, but moved to stand-off in 2019.

 In 2017, she played in the match that saw Scotland's Women's team triumph for the first time in seven years in a game against Wales, which saw them secure a 15-14 victory, coming back from being 14-0 down.
 Her role was described by the Women's Six Nations as "pivotal" to the revival of Scotland's Women's team, as she kicked the match-winning penalty in the game's closing minutes.

 Law attributes some of her progress in Scottish Women's rugby to the influence of coach Shade Munro, who began coaching the team in 2016.
 In 2017, Law was the fourth Scottish woman to receive a professional rugby contract from Scotland.
 She also earned professional contracts in 2018 and 2020.
 However, she was out of action for 11 months following the 2018 Six Women's Nations Championship, during which she tore her Achilles tendon.

 In 2021 due to injury, Law did not receive one of the eight Scotland Rugby contracts, but received funding support from BT Sport Scottish Rugby Academy.
 She earned her 40th cap during a 2019 tour to South Africa.

 The Championship marked her ninth successive year as part of Scotland’s Six Nations squad, although the team's match against Italy was her first game of any kind for 432 days due to COVID restrictions and a torn Achilles injury.
 Scotland coach Bryan Easson brought her in at stand-off for the Women’s Six Nations match against Italy, comparing her strategic approach to a chess player: "She moves the pawns around the pitch well and what I mean is that she is a 10 in the women’s game who can think two or three phases ahead rather than phase by phase."